Skill Level Required / suitable for: Beginners, Intermediates, Veterans

-We absolutely love dogs at intothesticks.life, however some of the course locations do not, so unfortunately we ask that dogs are left at home too.
+We absolutely love dogs at intothesticks.life, however some of the course locations do not, so unfortunately we advise that dogs are left at home too.

 Do I get a certificate at the end of the course?

 Yes you do!
-Upon successful completion of the NNAS Bronze Award, the National Navigation Award Scheme will issue you a certificate.
-This should be expected within a couple of weeks of completing the course.
-You will not receive this during the course.
+Upon successful completion of the NNAS Silver Award, the National Navigation Award Scheme will issue you with an e-certificate.

 How do I know if it’s the right course for me?

 If you want the confidence in your ability to navigate and recognise features in your surroundings with a map and compass, then this is for you.
-You will learn skills that enable you to get outside and follow those paths and trails you have been wanting to try all this time!
+You will learn skills that enable you to get outside and away from the typical paths and tracks at any time of the day and any condition.

 How fit do I need to be?
 How far will we be walking?

-A moderate level of fitness is all that’s required for the NNAS Bronze Award course.
-The course is done on foot and it will involve plenty of walking over a variety of terrains in all weathers.
-You should be able to comfortably walk approximately ten miles (15km) over the period of day – you do not need to be a marathon runner!
+A moderate level of fitness is all that’s required for the NNAS Silver Award course.
+The course involves plenty of walking over a variety of terrains in all weathers.
+You should be able to comfortably walk a very steady 10km over the period of day – you do not need to be a marathon runner!

-If the course is fully booked, to give everybody a fair chance to learn the skills and lead the group, you should expect to be walking no more than 10 miles over approximately 6 or 7 hours.
-It is a nice gentle pace and certainly not a run!
+If the course is fully booked, to give everybody a fair chance to learn the skills and lead the group, you should expect to be walking no more than 15km over 6 or 7 hours.
+It is a nice gentle pace with lots of breaks.